maiziezhoulab/FocalSV/README.md

 # FocalSV

 FocalSV is a tool for region-based structural variant (SV) assembly and refinement using long-read sequencing data (PacBio HiFi, CLR, and ONT).
 It offers two modes - auto and target - to address diverse analytical goals.
-In target mode, users can specify regions of interest for focused SV detection.
+In target mode, users can specify regions of interest for SV detection, including deletions (DEL), insertions (INS), translocations (TRA), duplications (DUP), and inversions (INV).
 In auto mode, FocalSV autonomously detects and refines SV-rich regions by integrating population-level SV patterns with read-level signals from individual long-read data.

 ## Table of Content
 - [Installation](#install-through-github)